zogzog/cubicweb/doc/book/en/devrepo/entityclasses/data-as-objects.rst

   related to the current entity by the relation given in parameter and satisfying its constraints

-* `set_attributes(**kwargs)`, updates the attributes list with the corresponding values given named parameters
+* :meth:`cw_set(**kwargs)`, updates entity's attributes and/or relation with the

-* `set_relations(**kwargs)`, add relations to the given object.
+  corresponding values given named parameters.
 To set a relation where this entity is the object of the relation, use `reverse_<relation>` as argument name.
 Values may be an entity, a list of entities, or None (meaning that all relations of the given type from or to this object should be deleted).

-* `copy_relations(ceid)`, copies the relations of the entities having the eid given in the parameters on the current entity
+* :meth:`copy_relations(ceid)`, copies the relations of the entities having the eid given in the parameters on the current entity

 * `delete()` allows to delete the entity